openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 According to this rule, the result of the remainder operation can only be:

--  Negative if the dividend is negative, and
+-  Negative if the dividend is negative; or
 -  Positive if the dividend is positive.